2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - **`P&S Initiatives in flight`** represents high level initiatives that are actively being worked on, with highest priority towards the top.
 - **`Refined`** represents prioritized tasks ready to be worked, with the highest priority towards the top.
 - **`Up Next`** represents prioritized tasks that will be included into the upcoming sprint(s) with the highest priority towards the top.
-- **`Committed`** represents tasks we've committed to complete during the current sprint in the most recent sprint planning meeting.
-Each item should have at least one owner.
 - **`In Progress`** represents actively worked tasks.
 - **`In Review/Blocked`** represents tasks that need to be review before being marked as done or that cannot be completed without additional actions/support.
 - **`Done`** represents completed tasks to be celebrated and archived in the next sprint planning meeting.